biogeochemistry/LakeTranRS/simulations/08_4dim_4res/README.md

 # How to run this simulation

 1. Preparation.
 Review makeparameterdict.R and makeMLfiles.R and run
    them in that order.
-Optionally run the batch files.
+This will populate the input files and create directories for the outputs.
+1. Run makebatch.py.
+This will create batch .m files.
-1. Run response.surface.run.m in Matlab
+1. Run the batch files made in the previous steps.
+Use Raoul's launch__24__batch.m if appropriate.
 1. Postprocessing files are in [postprocessing](postprocessing).
+Run pp.py and sim_specific in the directory.

 #Parameters